zhanzhenzhen/futurescript/CONTRIBUTING.md

 Permanent compiler files conventions
 ------------------------------------

-Can't rely on any dependencies except Babel, which can be removed (not replaced with another) finally (maybe in 2016).
+Can't rely on any dependencies (even including Node.js core modules) except Babel, which can be removed finally (maybe in 2016).

-Can't rely on any non-permanent files except `"locked-api.js"`.
+Can't rely on any non-permanent files.

 Must be in pure JavaScript (i.e. extension: .js) and comply with ECMAScript 6.